kshji/wifi-mikrotek-disc5lite/README.md

 [Speed-Test](https://github.com/openspeedtest/Speed-Test)

 Server: install using Microsoft Store (OpenSpeedTest-Server)
-* start it, it will so the test link
+* start it, it will show the test link

 Client, use browser and give the previous link